yechielb2000/yxorp-game/README.md

 syn cookies and reduce tcp syn ack retry time.
 You can also increase the pending connections pool.
 You can also limit it in iptables.

+---

+I loaded configuration files that have sensitive data.
+And I'm aware of that, but for the sake of the exercise I put them here.
+Also, all credentials are default password just to simplify our life it's of course not going to be like that in production.